GSA/digitalgov.gov/content/news/2021/11/2021-11-18-learn-how-to-create-an-accessible-meeting.md

 date: 2021-11-02 10:37:00 -0500
 kicker: Accessibility
 title: Learn How to Create an Accessible Meeting
-deck: **Learn How to Create an Accessible Meeting**&mdash;The GSA Government-wide IT Accessibility Program publishes guidance on how you can plan your next meeting - from selecting your venue or online platform; planning for, and scheduling accommodations; ensuring the accessibility of meeting documents and materials; meeting management techniques, and more."
+deck: "**Learn How to Create an Accessible Meeting**&mdash;The GSA Government-wide IT Accessibility Program publishes guidance on how you can plan your next meeting - from selecting your venue or online platform; planning for, and scheduling accommodations; ensuring the accessibility of meeting documents and materials; meeting management techniques, and more."
-summary: "summ"
+summary:
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility